andrivet/ZX81-Debugger/documentation/zx81/zx81-zsim.md

 ]
 ~~~

-As the ROM can be easily overwritten by DeZog it replaces all original bytes (characters) with that from galactica_chars.bin.
+As the ROM can be easily overwritten by the ZX81 Debugger it replaces all original bytes (characters) with that from galactica_chars.bin.

 To create galactica_chars.bin you can use a e.g. a hex editor, it's size should not exceed 512 bytes.